Kingmoballs/CorporateTreasuryPlatform/docs/development-and-deployment.md

 local/test SMTP server.
 Do not enable manual invitation URLs in Production.

+`Treasury.Api/appsettings.Development.json` is intentionally
+ignored because it can contain local settings.
+Start from `Treasury.Api/appsettings.Development.example.json` when creating or refreshing that file.

 ## Database migrations

 Create a migration after changing the EF model: